This review features minor spoilers for Legacy of Dragonholt.

 Skills don’t level up – you either have them or you don’t – and as you progress, you’ll get to add new skills to your repertoire.
 You also don’t ‘die’ when you lose all your health (that would be far too grisly) – you just disable a skill, often meaning you are without it for the rest of the specific quest or day you are undertaking.
 It means you are always progressing forward – sure, you may have a few missteps and lose an encounter here or there – but even then, you know full well that those moments are making your adventure unique to you and your group.

-Branching narrative games are a bit of a bugbear for me - it’s why I haven’t yet been persuaded to try any Telltale video games - as they feel a little too ‘on the rails’ for my liking.
-Yet Dragonholt is like going for years without trying risotto because you find it too plain, then having a 5 star chef cook it for you.
+Branching narrative games are a bit of a bugbear for me – it’s why I haven’t yet been persuaded to try any Telltale video games – as they feel a little too ‘on the rails’ for my liking.
+Yet Legacy of Dragonholt is like going for years without trying risotto because you find it too plain, then having a 5 star chef cook it for you.
 It’s expertly crafted, beautifully designed, an engaging narrative sewn onto an almost invisible system.
-Visiting the locations in the town - which change with each passing day - is a real treat, as is getting to know the locals.
+Visiting the locations in the town – which change with each passing day – is a real treat, as is getting to know the locals.
 In addition to the main Dragonholt Village quest book (which is a hefty tome), there are several extra quests of 1-2 hours each, proper thrillers that will really put your characters to the test.
-And all of it hooks together seamlessly - cross of a story point when you’re exploring a crypt outside of town, and someone may reference it later when you’re checking out what the library has to offer.
+And all of it hooks together seamlessly – cross off a story point when you’re exploring a crypt outside of town, and someone may reference it later when you’re checking out what the library has to offer.

-If you’re after meaty combat, complex character creation and freedom to do whatever you want, then Dragonholt is not going to be for you.
+If you’re after meaty combat, complex character creation and freedom to do whatever you want, then Legacy of Dragonholt is not going to be for you.
 But if you want to share in a magical story with your partner, that you can play (like we did) in the last hour of the day, when you can just slip into a game as easy and welcoming as this, where you don’t need to keep track of numerous stats and statuses, you’d be hard pushed to find a better experience.
-Dragonholt may bridge the gap between D&D-like crowds and the mainstream like nothing before (at least, not since the US sitcom ‘Community’ made it’s sublime efforts).
-It’s a brilliant journey to undertake together, and while it may not warrant all to many repeat playthroughs, I’m more than hoping there’ll be a sequel.
+Legacy of Dragonholt may bridge the gap between D&D-like crowds and the mainstream like nothing before (at least, not since the US sitcom ‘Community’ made its sublime efforts).
+It’s a brilliant journey to undertake together, and while it may not warrant all too many repeat playthroughs, I’m more than hoping there’ll be a sequel.